ctvdata/spectrep/documentation/README.md

 <a id="extraction"></a>
 ## Feature Extraction Stage <small>[[Top](#index)]</small>
+After this stage, we obtain three feature vectors for the same text (lex, syn, sem) corresponding to each text component.
+For this, the extraction of each of these types of vectors is as follows:

+- Lexical layer: Each entry in the vector corresponds to the amount of information (using Shannon's formula) provided by each word of the vocabulary, including punctuation marks and stop words if desired.

+- Syntactic layer:  POS tagging process was applied in the pre-processing stage to obtain a POS tag sequence from the original text.
+In this way, using the ```Doc2Vec``` algorithm is expected to capture syntactic information about the content  to obtain the vector.

+- Semantic layer: We want to obtain feature vectors that capture semantic information.
+Given this, we resort to the ```Doc2Vec``` algorithm once again to extract the corresponding feature vectors.

 <p align="center">
   <img src="figs/extraction.png" alt="extraction"/>
 </p>

+To achieve this, we will once again use the ```CorpusReader``` and ```DocumentSink ``` classes from the ```utils.py``` file to read the text that resulted from the pre-processing stage and save the vectors once this stage is finished.

+The class that interacts with the user is the ```VectorizerFactory()```, which is in charge of creating the Vectorizers for each layer and does what corresponds to its layer (mentioned above).

 <p align="center">
   <img src="figs/extractionClass.png" alt="extractionClass"/>
 </p>

 <a id="unifiedSpace"></a>
 ## Unified Space Mapping Stage <small>[[Top](#index)]</small>
+The sets of extracted feature vectors lex,  syn, and sem, can have a different number of dimensions.
+At this stage, we make use of the ```Self-Organizing Maps (SOM)``` to transfer vectors with a different number of dimensions to a space with the same dimensions where their similarity is preserved.

 <p align="center">
   <img src="figs/unifiedSpace.png" alt="unifiedSpace"/>
 </p>

+The class in charge is called ```Projector``` and this in turn implements the following code [SOM](https://github.com/JustGlowing/minisom).

 <p align="center">
   <img src="figs/unifiedSpaceClass.png" alt="unifiedSpaceClass"/>
 </p>

 <a id="consolidation"></a>
 ## Layer Consolidation <small>[[Top](#index)]</small>
+This final stage of the text transformation consists only of taking the three spectra of each text to consolidate them into a single three-layer text representation containing lexical, syntactical, and semantic features about the content.

 <p align="center">
   <img src="figs/consolidation.png" alt="consolidation"/>
 </p>

+This stage consists of only two classes, the first ```SpectraAssembler```, does the work mentioned in the previous paragraph, which needs the route of the 3 vectors as well as the final route.
+The second is ```SpectraReader``` class, as its name indicates, returns the full spectrum as ```JSON```.

 <p align="center">
   <img src="figs/consolidationClass.png" alt="consolidationClass"/>
 </p>